brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 ZOOM_CLIENT_SECRET=
 ```

-**Note**: we never want our credentials to be exposed online, so let's go ahead and add our *.env* to a *.gitignore* file
+**Note**: we never want our credentials to be exposed online, so let's go ahead and add our *.env* to a *.gitignore* file.

 ```bash
 s2s-api$ touch .gitignore
 ```

-Inside our *.gitignore*, add the following values to ensure we're not tracking node_modules and user credentials
+Inside our *.gitignore*, add the following values to ensure we're not tracking node_modules and user credentials.

 ```text
 node_modules